 - Grrl Power: Sydney Scoville earned the superheroine name "Halo" from the default position of her artifacts, seven multicolored orbs that orbit above her head in a circle when they are not in use.

-- In Kill Six Billion Demons, halos are a manifestation of the bearer's soul flame and range from a mote of light to a full-body Battle Aura.
+- In Kill Six Billion Demons, halos are a manifestation of the bearer's Soul Power and range from a mote of light to a full-body Battle Aura to the usual circular halo, in ascending order of strength and focus.
+Full halos don’t come together at the front, with the resulting two prongs terminating with a simple design unique to every bearer.
 The God Emperors have even more distinct ones:

 - Mottom's halo looks like gold filigree and sometimes appears to be incorporated into her elaborate outfits.